minnojs/minno-time/src/js/extensions/iat/README.md

 `instructionsStimulus`: Default stimulus for all instructions (default: {css:{'font-size':'1.3em',color:'white', lineHeight:1.2}}).

 `canvas`: Canvas size and shape, uses the same settings object as the PIP.

+`background`: The background color for the whole player (if you want to differentiate between canvas background and the surrounding use the `canvas` property)

 **Interface**